Automotive Service Technicians and Mechanics

 Get the education you need: Find schools for Automotive Service Technicians and Mechanics near you!

-Employers prefer that automotive service technicians and mechanics complete a formal training program at a postsecondary institution.
+Employers prefer that automotive service technicians and mechanics complete a program at a postsecondary institution.
 Industry certification is usually required once the person is employed.

 High school courses in automotive repair, electronics, computers, and mathematics provide a good background for prospective service technicians.
 However, high school graduates typically need further training to become fully qualified.